We can help with your writing, academic skills, or English skills if you're enrolled in any master's or doctoral program.

 - The University of Minnesota's Dissertation Calculator is a handy tool for planning out work on a traditional, 2-3 year PhD dissertation.
 Much of the advice also applies to master's-level work.

-- The School of Graduate Studies at Queen's has an online guide to working with your supervisor, hosts examples of completed theses and dissertations that you can use as models for your writing, and lists editors grad students can pay for editing assistance.
+- The School of Graduate Studies at Queen's has an online guide to working with your supervisor, hosts examples of completed theses and dissertations and guidelines for thesis/dissertation formatting, and lists editors grad students can pay for editing assistance.

 Our grad workshop series covers the core skills you’ll need to write theses, dissertations, and articles, to organize your time and stay motivated, and meet your supervisor’s expectations.